marcgg/marcgg.github.com/_posts/2015-02-02-grace-murray-hopper-compiler-cobol.md

 #### Quick References

-Again, I’m not a biographer, but here is a list of what I read through to write this post.
+Here is a list of what I read through to write this post.
 I’m not mentioning the countless wikipedia pages and random websites.

 - [http://www.cbi.umn.edu/hostedpublications/pdf/McGee\_Book-4.2.2.pdf][20]
 - [http://www-gap.dcs.st-and.ac.uk/\~history/Biographies/Hopper.html][21]